 You may submit your notes and PowerPoint presentation to Turnitin via Moodle as many times as your like before the final submission.
 Use early submission to check for plagiarism.
 If there is plagiarism, you may correct your work and resubmit.
 Follow this process of checking and correction as many times as needed before final submission.
-Submit the final copy of your PowerPoint presentation to Turnitin by the due date (the day you have your tutorial).
+Your team leader should submit the final copy of your PowerPoint presentation to Turnitin by the due date (the day you have your tutorial).

 You are requested to submit a paper copy of the PowerPoint presentation to your tutor on presentation day.
-In addition, submit a paper copy of the Griffith College Cover Sheet to your tutor (ensure that all sections are completed) OR check boxes at the point of submission in Turnitin via Moodle may appear requiring you to agree to authentication questions.
+In addition, submit a paper copy of the Griffith College Cover Sheet to your tutor (ensure that all sections are completed) OR check boxes at the point of submission in

+Turnitin via Moodle may appear requiring you to agree to authentication questions.
 These can provide evidence of authorship, if necessary.

-Final Examination (Exam Period)
+Final Examination (Exam Period) - 40%

-The final examination is a practical assessment of the skills and theory covered in the course.
-It contains a range of question types which test your knowledge of course content; a short case study and the opportunity to write a developed academic paragraph displaying your academic writing skills.
+The final examination is a practical assessment of the skills covered in the course.
+It contains a range of question types that test your skills of reading to find meaning and evidence; a short case study and the opportunity to write a developed academic paragraph demonstrating your academic writing skills.